Bacterial cellulose: Current research/future applications

 An area of active research on microbial cellulose is in the area of electronic paper.
-Currently, plant cellulose is used to produce the bulk of traditional paper, but due to its low purity it must be mixed with other substances such as lignin.
+Currently, plant cellulose is used to produce the bulk of traditional paper, but due to its low purity it must be mixed with other substances.
 However, due to microbial cellulose's higher purity and microfibril structure, it may prove to be an excellent candidate for an electronic paper substrate.
 Microbial cellulose can be fashioned into sheets approximately 100 micrometers thick, about the thickness of normal paper, by a wet synthesis process.
 The microbial cellulose produces a sturdy substrate with a microfibril structure that allows the paper to be implanted with dopants.
 Through the application of solutions to the microbial cellulose paper, conductive dopants and electrochromic dyes can be placed into the microfibril structure.
 The bistable dyes change from clear to dark upon the application of the appropriate voltages, which when placed in a pixel structure, would allow images to be formed.
 This technology is still in the research stage and has not yet been scaled to commercial production levels.
 Further research has been done to apply bacterial cellulose as a substrate in electronic devices with the potential to be used as e-book tablets, e-newspapers, dynamic wall papers, rewritable maps and learning tools.
 Another possible example of bacterial cellulose use in the electronics industry includes the manufacture of organic light-emitting diodes (OLEDs).